gvwilson/thirdbit/src/fiction/in-heck/index.md

 The elderly tortoise had appeared with Maddy at his elbow.
-He was wearing a shapeless gray sweater that Mama Bear had knit for him the winter before last, and had an old blue scarf wrapped around his neck as well despite the sun's warmth.
+He was wearing a shapeless gray sweater that Mama Bear had knit for him the winter before last, and had an old blue scarf wrapped around his neck despite the sun's warmth.
 He peered at the Operators through little round glasses as if trying to decide whether they were books that needed re-shelving.